Jim-Booth/SpaceInvaders/README.md

 ## DIP Switches

-The emulator simulates the DIP switches found on the original arcade PCB.
+The original Space Invaders arcade PCB featured physical DIP (Dual In-line Package) switches - small toggle switches that arcade operators would configure before powering on the machine.
+These were used to adjust game difficulty and revenue settings.
+This emulator lets you modify these settings via function keys for a customized experience.

 Settings are saved to `settings.json` and persist between sessions.

 | Setting | Options | Default | Key |
 |---------|---------|---------|-----|